 There is also an option to have an individually prepared breakfast.
 On the ground level in the lobby, there is the A Bar, where there is an extensive cocktail menu and the bartender is very knowledgeable about what you are just about to enjoy.
 The first floor is where the Amstel lounge is situated.
 If time allows, enjoy the afternoon tea here, another occasion to savor with those canal views.

 The InterContinental Presidente Cozumel Resort & Spa hotel lies on a palm-fringed Caribbean island amid one of the world’s largest coral reef systems: the “Arrecifes de Cozumel” marine park.
 Guests can relax on the white sands, gaze out into the azure blue, swim in the beachside infinity pool, or unwind in the serene spa.

 If you are looking for a beautiful InterContinental Resort near America with a dreamy beach, the Presidente InterContinental Cozumel Resort & Spa is probably your best choice.

-The hotel offers 218 well-appointed guest rooms and suites, all thoughtfully designed to blend modern elements with classic Mexican accents, as well as lush tropical gardens, half-mile of private, white sandy beach and stunning Caribbean sea views.
+The hotel offers 218 well-appointed guest rooms and suites, all thoughtfully designed to blend modern elements with classic Mexican accents, as well as lush tropical gardens, a half-mile of private, white sandy beach, and stunning Caribbean sea views.

-In terms of dining, guests can savour gourmet Mexican, authentic Italian or contemporary Mediterranean cuisine in one of the hotel’s four destinations for delicious cuisine and drinks.
+In terms of dining, guests can savor gourmet Mexican, authentic Italian, or contemporary Mediterranean cuisine in one of the hotel’s four destinations for delicious cuisine and drinks.

 6. InterContinental David Tel Aviv